tasmota/docs/Blinds-and-Shutters.md

 - Set `ShutterRelay<x>`
 - Set `ShutterOpenDuration<x>`
 - Set `ShutterCloseDuration<x>`
-- Set `ShutterSetHalfway<x>`
+- Set `ShutterSetHalfway<x>` (optional)
-- If the shutter uses a stepper motor instead of separate motors for each direction (i.e., duration based), define `PulseTime<x> 2` on both relays.
-The driver's behavior will change to a stepper motor that needs pulses to start and stop.
+- If the shutter uses a pulse motor instead of a motors with one wire for each direction (i.e., duration based), define `PulseTime<x> 2` on both relays.
+The driver's behavior will change to a pulse motor that needs pulses to start and stop.

 ### Rules
 Tasmota rule triggers: